ibrahim97zak/ShareCare-Group-C/README.md

 - **Role-Based Registration**: User registration supports multiple roles, including Donor, Beneficiary, and Admin.
 - **Account Management**: Users can update their profiles, manage offers and requests, and view their history of donations or received items.

+### Advanced Design Patterns
+- **Singleton Pattern**: Ensures a single instance of the database connection throughout the application, promoting efficient resource management.
+- **Observer Pattern**: Enables a real-time notification system, where users are automatically updated about relevant events.
+-
 ## System Architecture
 The system follows a **RESTful architecture** with a **Model-View-Controller (MVC)** structure, separating concerns across:
 - **Models** for data and relationships (e.g., Donor, Beneficiary, DonationOffer, DonationRequest, Notification).